Working in Tokyo?

 Expats working in Tokyo participate in one of the largest metropolitan economies across the globe.
-According to a study by PriceWaterhouseCoopers, the city created an annual domestic product of nearly 1.5 trillion USD in 2008.
-Although this data precedes the worldwide financial crisis, the earthquake of 2011, and the current recession in Japan, Tokyo’s economy largely remains the powerhouse of the country.
+According to a study by the Brookings Institution, the city created an annual domestic product of over 1.6 trillion USD in 2015.
+Despite the preceding worldwide financial crisis, the earthquake of 2011, and the recession Japan was recently facing, Tokyo’s economy largely remains the powerhouse of the country.

 Beyond the city limits of Metropolitan Tokyo, the Kantō Region around Tokyo is Japan’s most urbanized and industrialized area.
-The people working in Tokyo and other cities of Kantō-chihō create around 40% of Japan’s economic power.
-This amount is comparable to the entire gross domestic product of a smaller country.
+The people working in Tokyo and other cities of Kantō-chihō make a sizable contribution to Japan’s economic power.
+In 2016, the Cabinet Office published a list comparing the 2013 GDP of various OECD and ASEAN member states, as well as BRICS countries, to that of Japan’s prefectures and regions — the Kantō Region had a higher gross domestic product than India, Canada, or Australia.

 The Current Economic Situation

 Expatriates interested in working in Tokyo have a huge advantage if they are employed in one of Japan’s growth sectors.
-Reflecting both the challenges of Japan’s aging population and the nation’s vanguard position with regard to sophisticated technology, certain fields are relevant for foreigners.
-Medical technology and the healthcare sector, industrial design and brand marketing catering to “silver” consumers, bio-tech and nano-technology offer employment opportunities for highly qualified staff.
+Reflecting both the challenges of Japan’s aging population and the nation’s vanguard position with regard to sophisticated technology, certain fields are relevant for foreign employees.
+Medical technology and the healthcare sector, industrial design and brand marketing catering to “silver” consumers, and the life sciences offer employment opportunities for highly qualified staff.

 Or if you don’t mind working in Tokyo’s northern environs, you could settle in Saitama as well.
-It is an important regional hub for food production, automobile engineering, the manufacturing of optical products, and the pharmaceutical industry.
-The automotive sector in particular seems to have fared better than other manufacturing industries in the recession of 2012.
+It is an important regional hub for food production, the manufacturing of car parts and optical goods, environmental engineering, and the pharmaceutical industry.